Table of Contents

 — Proteas Men (@ProteasMenCSA)

-South Africa will take a lead of 31 runs to Day 3 at Seddon Park.
-Back with the ball in the morning in Ha🎃milton.
-Scorecard | ♓
+South Africa will take a lead oꦰf 31 runs to Day 3 at Seddon Park.
+Back with the ball in the🅰 morning in Hamilton.
+Scorecard |

 — BLACKCAPS (@BLACKCAPS)